 This psychological concentration on minutiae goes beyond the positioning of the thumb on a driver in golf, the tweak of the forearm in the tennis stroke, and all of the muscles involved in the follow through.
 It goes beyond the pure physical aspects of sports to the mental.
 We have known about some of these concentrations for eons, and the general idea behind them might not be a shock.
 The acute focus on the actions and reactions has increased tenfold over the decades, until the game no longer involves mano y mano confrontations at the plate, but one well-honed machine conditioned to the psychology of the game versus another equipped with the same.

-What separated Michael Jordan from the second best player to have played the game?
+What separated Michael Jordan from the second best player in his era?
 What separated Deion Sanders from the second best cornerback of his era?
-I used to marvel at the athletic exploits of the Atlanta Falcon’s cornerback.
-People would say that Deion isn’t a tackler, and how can a defensive player be great, in football, if he isn’t a great tackler?
-People would say he was a liability against the run.
+I used to marvel at the athletic exploits of the Atlanta Falcon’s cornerback in his day.
+People would say that Deion isn’t a tackler, and that he was a liability on the Atlanta Falcons defense.
+“Why should we consider a defensive player great, if he isn’t a great tackler?”
+They would add that he was a liability against the run.
 “Who cares?”
 I said.
 “Do you see what that guy can do when the ball is in the air?”
 The hundreds of little snapshots that most people either don’t see, or talk about often define an athlete’s career, just like anyone else’s career.
 These moments are the moments of crunch time, when the ball is in the air.
-A professional athlete practices to prepare for such moments, they think about them, they eat and drink them, until they reach a point where they’re no longer thinking about them when they occur, and they’re acting and reacting with autonomic responses.
+A professional athlete practices for such moments, they think about them, they eat and drink them, until they reach a point where they’re no longer thinking about them when they occur, and they’re acting and reacting with autonomic responses.